Human rights group voices concern over Saudi treatment of migrant workers

 Saudi authorities said they deported over 400,000 migrants in the first six months of the crackdown, and confirmed that 300,000 migrant workers were deported in the five months to March this year, an average of 2,000 a day, according to HRW.

-“Saudi Arabia will never solve the problem of informal work until it fixes its labour system to root out long-term systemic abuses,” Whitson said in a statement.
+“Saudi Arabia will never solve the problem of informal work until it fixes its labor system to root out long-term systemic abuses,” Whitson said in a statement.

 Reporting By Kieran Guilbert; Editing by Tim Pearce